kimjisub/Silent-Cutter/README.md

 ```
 node index -i input.mp4 -o output.mp4 -db "-50"
 ```

-## how it works

-### 1. Extract Sound by Chunk
-Extract sound files at intervals of `CHUNK_SIZE`.
-It is stored in `workspace/sounds/`.

-### 2.Get Volume of Each Chunk
-Gets the sound volume from each sound chunk.
-This operation is cached and speeds up when the same video is processed more than once.

-### 3.Reformat Video (mp4, keyframe)
-Change to the state for editing video files.
-Convert keyframe 1 to mp4 format.
-It is stored in `workspace/keyedited.mp4`.

-### 4.Split and Speeding Videos
-Crop the image to the standard and adjust the speed.
-It is stored in `workspace/videos/`.

-### 5.Merge All Part to One Video
-Merge the cropped footage into one video.
-It is stored in `OUTPUT`.

-## Parameter

 ```
 usage: index [-h] [-v] [-i PATH] [-o PATH] [-c CHUNK_SIZE] [-s SOUNDED_SPEED] [-ns SILENT_SPEED] [-db STANDARD_dB] [-vrr RANGE] [-srr RANGE ] [-vrm METHOD] [-srm METHOD] [-d DEBUG]